-Does the hypocrisy of the Anti-Gun crowd make you wonder if they’re actually capable of rational thought?
-For example, have you ever heard them say, “Nobody needs an AR-15,” or “Nobody needs a gun in their home,” or “Nobody needs to carry a gun in public?”
+Does the anti-gun crowd ever make you wonder if they’re capable of rational thought?
+For example, have you ever heard them say, “nobody needs an AR-15,” or “nobody needs a gun in their home,” or “nobody needs to carry a gun in public?”

 RELATED NEWS: Nobody Needs An AR-15?
 These Folks Did